 Why Choose Farrat Structural Thermal Breaks?

-Farrat Structural Thermal Breaks have been independently tested and accredited by industry recognised institutions, to ensure that design teams and clients can have confidence in a product used in structural connections.
+Farrat Structural Thermal Breaks have been independently tested and certificated by industry recognised institutions, to ensure that design teams and clients can have confidence in a product used in structural connections.

 SCI (Steel Construction Institute) has been a trusted, independent source of information and engineering expertise globally for 25 years.
 Farrat is proud to be a member.